-There are other laws as well which explains the Private Defense.
+There are other laws as well that explain Private Defense.
 But an important requirement goes as follows for the laws below:

 “The right of private defense is only available when there is a reasonable apprehension of receiving injury/sexual assault.
 Also, the victim needs to provide the necessary evidence of sexual assault/rape either by herself or from the witnesses.”

 Nothing is an offense that is done by any person who is justified by law, or who by reason of a mistake of fact and not by reason of a mistake of law in good faith, believes himself to be justified by law, in doing it.

 Things are done in private defense.—Nothing is an offense that is done in the exercise of the right of private defense.

 Right of private defense of the body and of property.—Every person has a right, subject to the restrictions contained in section 99.

 IPC Section 100

 When the right of private defense of the body extends to causing death.

 But wait, there’s another law that explains when the Right of self-defense is not applicable!